Stephon Clark shot seven times, official autopsy finds

 Dr. Gregory D. Reiber, who reviewed the autopsy for the county, said Dr. Bennet Omalu, who performed the independent autopsy, mistook one exit wound for an entrance wound.

 Reiber also concluded that Clark was first shot in the leg.
 Six wounds were to Clark's right side, he wrote.
-The bullets right-to-left paths "do not support the assertion that Clark was shot primarily from behind," Reiber wrote, referring to Omalu's comments at a news conference in late March.
+The bullets' right-to-left paths "do not support the assertion that Clark was shot primarily from behind," Reiber wrote, referring to Omalu's comments at a news conference in late March.

-Clark used photos, diagrams made by a pathologist, and police video to perform his review.
+Reiber used photos, diagrams made by a pathologist, and police video to perform his review.
 He did not examine Clark's body.
 Video recorded from a helicopter helped him determine which way Clark's body was facing when he was shot, Reiber wrote.

+Omalu told the Sacramento Bee that the county autopsy shows the need for independent review.

+"I find it extremely unusual that an outside doctor is reviewing an autopsy report and is coming out to state (I) am wrong," he told the newspaper.
+"A doctor cannot say another doctor is wrong.
+All you can say is I don't agree with the opinion of that doctor."

 Authorities have said the two Sacramento officers who shot Clark were responding to a report that a man had broken car windows and was hiding in a backyard.